IepIweidieng/TJAPlayer3/tja.md

 * `NOTESDESIGNER<(trimmed-enum-int)difficulty-course>:<(text)name-notechart-creator>` \
   ***Supported by***: (Better)TaikoCatsCaffe (?), OpenTaiko (0auBSQ) v0.6.0
   * `<difficulty-course>` can one of the integer argument to [the `COURSE:` header](#course).
+  * *Unspecified*: The behavior when defined in the default difficulty scope.
+    * In OpenTaiko (0auBSQ) until v0.6.0.103, the per&ndash;player-side headers within the default difficulty scope are ignored.
+    * In OpenTaiko (0auBSQ) v0.6.0.103, `<name-notechart-creator>` is set as the default value for the difficulty specified by `<difficulty-course>`.
-  * *Unspecified*: The behavior when the difficulty specified by `<difficulty-course>` is different from the difficulty specified by `COURSE:` for the notechart definition.
+  * *Unspecified*: The behavior when the difficulty specified by `<difficulty-course>` is different from the difficulty specified by `COURSE:` for the notechart definition (not a default difficulty scope).
+    * In OpenTaiko (0auBSQ): `<difficulty-course>` is ignored in such a case.
   * *Proposal* (Komi): Every comma (`,`) in `<name-notechart-creator>` ***MUST*** be escaped as `\,`
 * `NOTESDESIGNER:<(text)name-notechart-creator>` \
   ***Supported by***: OpenTaiko (0auBSQ) v0.6.0